nimaabaeian/social-robot-embodied-behaviour-architecture/README.md

 - **Face models**: Vision auto-downloads the YOLO face model on first run; ensure network access or place the model file locally.
 - **Python deps**: `requirements.txt` is installed during the build; use a virtualenv if running modules manually.

-## Homeostatic Learning

-Salience learning is based on homeostatic reward, computed as `stomach_level_end − stomach_level_start`, and stored in `modules/memory/homeostatic_learning.json`.
-Interactions that reduce the drive (i.e., lead to feeding) produce positive reward and increase proximity and gaze weights, making individuals who feed the robot more visually salient over time.
-Costly or neutral interactions produce conservative or minimal weight changes.

 ## Data Collection

 Runtime SQLite databases are stored under `modules/data_collection/`.